taddison/personal-site/README.md

 - https://www.11ty.dev/docs/quicktips/not-found/
 - Redirect archive to the post index
 - Tidy up functions so they can actually be tested, see https://github.com/11ty/eleventy-base-blog/blob/87c7dd40efc278717d09de219d33ff4a6c4315a8/.eleventy.js

+Outstanding:

+- How do images used in regular pages work (we only overrode for markdown)

+Pre-launch verification:

+- Blog Post Images
+  - Need to verify these all look fine with a manual inspection.
+Build takes 4 minutes (up from 10 seconds).
+May want to consider a _fast_ mode for builds where we only generate one image not all of them?